MyCollab/mycollab/mycollab-app-community/src/main/installer-resources/README.md

 **Library Upgrades**

+* Spring 4.3.0.RELEASE

 **Improvements & New Features**

+* [Premium] The new user workload report
+* [Premium] Add invoice activity to the activity stream
+* [Premium] Add time entry to the activity stream
+* [Premium] Allow to add the new assignment in calendar view
+* Allow customizing project features when create the new project
 * Allow to customize the report fields
+* Externalize more strings for localization
 * Support German language (Contributor: Marco Gantenbein)
 * Other minor improvements

 **Bug Fixes**

+* [Premium] Can not quickly edit value in the popup field

 Version 5.3.3